Definition: The rustling sound of leaves in the wind, the sound of wind through trees.

 The Economics of Adulthood: It essentially sucks

 Active reader, humans are designed to move.
-We’ve set up this reality for ourselves in which the only people who Read more
+We’ve set up this reality for ourselves in which the only people who run are those who do it professionally or those that overslept on a Monday morning.
+Also children.
+For these aren’t hunter-gatherer times you savage and we have comfy chairs and laptops and bedsores.
+Where have… Read more

 -